241111-Python/P2-Team-Traveling-Salesmen/README.md

 ## Overview

 The Recipe Finder program allows users to search through a collection of recipes stored in JSON files.
 Users can search by recipe name or by ingredients and filter the results based on calorie range and preparation time.
+Users can then save a chosen recipe and receive the daily nutritional values of macros of a single serving.
+We consisted of a three person team and split responsibilities evenly.

 ---